Published: 15 Oct 2021 | Last Updated: 21 Jun 2022

 The project works to define a credible set of use cases for nuclear weapons in a limited nuclear war on or involving the Korean Peninsula and Northeast Asia more broadly.
 The aim is to assist policymakers to identify ways to avoid a nuclear conflict and de-escalate tensions on the Korean Peninsula and in North East Asia by developing credible nuclear use cases and proposing policy solutions.

-From 8-12 October we held three workshops to examine the use cases that have been developed in year 1.
-At the workshop, discussions were informed by expert working papers commissioned to provide background for the development of the use cases.
+From 8-12 October, 2021, we held three workshops to examine the use cases that have been developed in year 1.
+At the workshop, discussions were informed by expert special reports commissioned to provide background for the development of the use cases.
 Topics include examining military and nuclear force and counterforce strategies on the Korean Peninsula; modelling of nuclear use cases; potential use of low-yield nuclear weapons; the role of missile defense in North-East Asia; the history and current status of Northeast Asia’s nuclear security from differing national perspectives, among other issues.

 The workshops also reviewed the preliminary report on nuclear weapon use cases in Northeast Asia.
 Once finalised this will provide the foundation for exploring the impacts of nuclear weapons use and the policy implications from the analysis of the use cases.

-Ideas were exchanged among APLN members, PSNA members, and other scholars and experts, including the authors of the working papers.
+Ideas were exchanged among APLN members, PSNA members, and other scholars and experts, including the authors of the special reports.

 - Identify under what conditions might nuclear weapon be used (with or without intention) in Northeast Asia (NEA), and by whom?
 How might escalation occur?
 Which states might mount to nuclear response to first nuclear use?